 External borrowing is regulated by the Borrowing Policy, part of the Council's Annual Investment and Treasury Strategy, which aims to secure best value in the financing of capital expenditure.
-The 2020/21 report and strategy can be found here: http://www.shetland.gov.uk/coins/submissiondocuments.asp?submissionid=25141.

-The Council's Capital Financing Requirement (CFR) is £98.7m as at 31 March 2020 (£98.6m at 31 March 2019), of which £49.1m (£49.2m in 2018/19) relates to external borrowing.
+The Council's Capital Financing Requirement (CFR) is £98.7m as at 31 March 2020 (£98.6m at 31 March 2019), of which £49.1m (£49.1m in 2018/19) relates to external borrowing.
 It represents the capital expenditure to be funded from borrowing.
 Whilst the CFR is a guide to the Council's underlying need to borrow, the Executive Manager - Finance can manage the Council's actual borrowing position by either borrowing to finance the CFR, choosing to utilise some temporary cash flow funds instead of borrowing (under-borrowing), or borrowing for future increases in the CFR (borrowing up to two years in advance of need).
-More information is provided in Note 33: Capital Expenditure and Capital Financing.
+More information is provided in Note 32: Capital Expenditure and Capital Financing.